The Power of Positive Psychology

 Positive Psychology Technique 3: Build Your Strengths

 We tend to fixate on our weaknesses rather than our strengths.
 This negative bias is particularly painful if you blame yourself for falling into this circumstance.
-Negative thinking is a survival instinct, but you do not have to allow it to dictate your actions.

 Focusing on human strengths rather than weaknesses is a signature of positive psychology.
-Shifting your thinking to favoring your strengths over berating your weaknesses is a powerful move toward strengthening your resilience and self-control.
-When you know your strengths, you no longer feel so helpless.
-You can start believing that there are things in your favor.
-Your strengths will make you feel more energized and authentic.
+Shifting your thinking to favoring your strengths over berating your weaknesses is a decisive move toward strengthening your resilience and self-control.

-Positive psychologists such as Christopher Peterson and Martin Seligman identify 24-character strengths which exist in all of us.
+Positive psychologists such as Christopher Peterson and Martin Seligman identify 24-character strengths that exist in all of us.
 We may be stronger in some ways and weaker in others.
-The point is to identify your strength pattern so you can tap into it and save yourself the easy way.

 You can do a 24-core strengths survey here.